Right to Counsel and the Fight against Evictions

 If your landlord isn’t on this list, that doesn’t mean they’re not evicting people.
-To see the full picture of evictions citywide, see the citywide map.
+To see the full picture of evictions citywide, see the citywide map and our new citywide worst evictors list.
 If RTC isn't in effect where you live, that doesn't mean you don’t have rights.
 You have a LOT of rights—organize to protect and defend them.
 RTC is only in certain zip codes right now as a way to phase it in.
 We are also working on a campaign to expand and strengthen the current law.
 To get involved with this work, join our Right to Counsel, Power to Organize campaign!

 Tenants: Stand up, organize and fight back!
 We are here to fight with you.
 When you fight, we all win.

 Learn how to respond to an eviction notice, connect with legal resources and tenant organizing groups.Take Action